wallarm/product-documentation/docs/latest/user-guides/user-intro.md

     Use these tabs to navigate from one component of the Wallarm solution to another.

-    Some component's pages contain their own tabs, horizontally aligned.
+    Some components' pages contain their own tabs, horizontally aligned.

     The *Help & Docs* button is located at the bottom of the sidebar.
 Upon clicking this button, the *Quick Help* sidebar will be opened on the right side of the portal, allowing you to explore various product information and submit a message to the support team.